Henry Ponting and Hesther Wetmore

 In 1871, 44 year old Thomas is a malster employing 2 men.
 He is living with his 84 year old father Thomas, a farmer employing 1 man and his 39 year old sister at Hinton, Berkeley.

-Thomas and Sarah Elizabeth had a daughter Edith Mary Pearce who was baptised on 8 August 1877 at Berkeley.
+Thomas and Sarah Elizabeth had a daughter Edith Mary Pearce who was born on 18 June 1877 and baptised on 8 August 1877 at Berkeley.
 Thomas gives his occupation as "innkeeper"

 By 1881 54 year old Thomas and his 32 year old wife were living at the Railway Hotel, Sharpness, Hinton with their 3 year old daughter "Elizabeth M Pearce".
 However the next entry is for one of their servants "Edith Mary" so I believe that this has been incorrectly transcribed.
 Also at the address is Thomas's 45 year old unmarried aunt, Sarah Williams, described as a "retailer of wine and beer".